Frequently Asked Questions

 Can I take courses outside of the Statistics Department and count them towards my M.S. degree?

-Yes, you can count six credits of external courses towards your degree.
-If you need to take more than six credits external to the department and have it count toward the degree, you need to get approval from the Master's Director before registration.
-Note that you can also take more external courses and not count towards your degree.
-Our students often take external courses from the following departments: C.S., ECON, BIOSTAT, MATH, ECE, MIDS, and Fuqua School of Bussiness.
+Yes, you can count up to nine credits of external courses towards your degree.
+Our students often take external courses from the following departments: C.S., ECON, BIOSTAT, MATH, ECE, MIDS, and the Fuqua School of Bussiness.
 In addition, we have a number of co-listed courses with some of these departments.
 These courses directly count toward your degree as STA credits.

 Can I complete the MSS program in three semesters?